Families face man charged in killings of 22 elderly Texans

 After Chemirmir’s arrest, police across the Dallas area reexamined deaths, and the charges against him grew.
 Many of the victims’ children have said they were left perplexed by the deaths at the time, as their mothers, though older, were still healthy and active.
 Four indictments were added this summer.

-Most lived in apartments at independent living communities for older people.
+Most of the victims lived in apartments at independent living communities for older people.
 One woman who lived in a private home was the widow of a man Chemirmir cared for while working as an at-home caregiver.

 As the victims’ children began finding each other, they formed Secure Our Seniors’ Safety, which has worked to pass legislation surrounding the safety of older people.